prihandiva/PWL_POS/public/adminlte/docs/components/main-sidebar.md

 #### Sidebar Custom Area

-You can add a Custom Area inside the Sidebar to display extra buttons or text below your menu entries.
+You can add a Custom Area inside the Sidebar to display extra buttons or text below your barang entries.

 You can simply add this code after the `div.sidebar`: